chidexebere/dashboard/README.md

-## Innoloft Dashboard
+## Innoloft Sample Dashboard

-A new dashboard with which you can display and edit product information.
+A new sample dashboard with which you can display and edit product information.

 ## Features